Bleuje/ocaml-mesh-plot/README.md

 - **Hue**, **Saturation** and **Value** gradients have one parameter of the HSV color format changing while the others are fixed.

-- The *linear* and *quadratic* color gradients use an interpolation between to colors in the RGB or HSV spaces.
+- The *linear* and *quadratic* color gradients use an interpolation between two colors in the RGB or HSV spaces.

 - Those that have the keyword **Cycle** are some previously defined color gradients with a new interger as parameter to define how many times the gradient will be repeated (triangular periodicity).